-Project Director: Aaron A. Burke (UCLA) and Martin Peilstöcker (Israel Antiquities Authority)
+Project Director: Aaron A. Burke (UCLA) and Martin Peilstöcker (Mainz University)

-The Jaffa Cultural Heritage Project, a joint project of UCLA (Dept. of Near Eastern Languages and Civilizations, and the Cotsen Institute of Archaeology) and the Israel Antiquities Authority invites participants for its 2013 archaeological field school in old Jaffa on the south side of Tel Aviv.
+The Jaffa Cultural Heritage Project, a joint project of UCLA (Dept. of Near Eastern Languages and Civilizations, and the Cotsen Institute of Archaeology), Mainz University, and the Israel Antiquities Authority, invites applications for its 2014 archaeological field school in old Jaffa on the south side of Tel Aviv in Israel.

 The program includes on-site excavations, lectures, and training in archaeological field methods while working on research problems related to the archaeology of Egyptian empire in Canaan.